philbowman/ZrRobot/README.md

-## Puller ##
+## Multi-Puller ##

 This script is for teachers of CS50AP.
-It will let you pull all the student folders for a single assignment, into a folder that you name.
-There are a few requirements that your workspace must meet.
+It will let you pull all the student folders for a list of assignments, into a folder that you name or that is auto-generated from the slug.

-- Put a folder at the root of your workspace called "studentwork".
-- Put a file in the same folder as puller.py called names.txt.
-This file should have the github names of your students, along with the names you want their folders to have.
-It should look like this:

-foldername1,Githubname1

-foldername2,Githubname2

-etc.
+- This script does not handle authentication with GitHub.
+You must set up an SSH key according to the instructions [here](https://cs50.readthedocs.io/github/)
+- By default, student repos will be cloned into `[location_of_puller.py]/studentwork/assignment_folder/student_folder` where student_folder is defined in students.csv and assignment_folder is defined in slugs.csv OR is auto-generated from the last one or two words in the slug.
+- If a repo has already been cloned into the folder specified in students.csv, the script will pull the latest changes.

-At the moment, if a student has not turned in an assignment, puller does not notify the user.
-There will simply not be a folder created for that user.
+- If a student has not turned in an assignment, puller simply does not create a folder for that assignment for that user

-Run the script with "python puller.py".
-The script will prompt you for the slug of the assignment, which you can find at cs50.me.
+Run the script with `python3 puller.py`.

+This project is based on [puller by Mark Sobkowicz](https://github.com/sobko/puller)